-Brenda Baker Associate professor, School of Human Evolution and Social Change Researcher, Center for Bioarchaeological Research Baker is a bioarchaeologist with extensive field experience in Egypt, Sudan, Cyprus and the U.S. Her research integrates archaeology and biological anthropology to investigate the lives and health of past people.
-She directs the Bioarchaeology of Nubia Expedition in northern Sudan, currently funded with a multi-year grant of \$1.81 million from the Qatar-Sudan Archaeological Project.
-Baker will direct work in a roughly 36-square-mile area along the right bank of the Nile River.
+Baker is a bioarchaeologist with extensive field experience in Egypt, Sudan, Cyprus and the U.S. She is an associate professor with the School of Human Evolution and Social Change and researcher with the Center for Bioarchaeological Research at ASU.
+Her research integrates archaeology and biological anthropology to investigate the lives and health of past people.
+She directs the Bioarchaeology of Nubia Expedition in northern Sudan, work that falls in a roughly 36-square-mile area along the right bank of the Nile River.
 The tract includes known sites dating from the Neolithic period (around 5,000 BCE) through the Christian era.
 She is also the bioarchaeologist for the North Abydos Expedition, sponsored by New York University's Institute of Fine Arts and Princeton University, where she conducts burial excavation and analysis of human remains from both cemetery and settlement contexts.
+Associate Professor, The College of Liberal Arts and Sciences Rajesh Buch

-Rajesh Buch Senior sustainability scientist, Sustainability Scientists and Scholars Business development director, Rob and Melani Walton Sustainability Solutions Service Arizona State University partnered in 2015-2020 with Cultivation New Frontiers in Agriculture, a nonprofit organization that conducts cost-benefit analyses, develops methodology and implements regular follow-ups to track on-farm net present value indicators for the Feed the Future of Egypt Food Security and Agribusiness Support program.
+Buch is the director of sustainability practice with ASU's International Development Office and the director of business development with the Rob and Melani Walton Sustainability Solutions Service.
+In 2015-2020, Arizona State University partnered with Cultivation New Frontiers in Agriculture, a nonprofit organization that conducts cost-benefit analyses, develops methodology and implements regular follow-ups to track on-farm net present value indicators for the Feed the Future of Egypt Food Security and Agribusiness Support program.
 The program's goal was to increase incomes and improve food security for at least 14,000 Egyptian smallholder farmers across seven locales.
 The expected impact includes a 12% annualized increase in incomes and a yield increase of up to 50% on selected crops such as basil.
 ASU's project was initiated by Buch.

-Phil Christensen and Lindy Elkins-Tanton

-School of Earth and Space Exploration
+Professor of Practice, Thunderbird School of Global Management Phil Christensen

-The UAE's first Mars mission orbiter, Amal (which translates to hope), lifted off on July 14, 2020.
-The Emirates Mars Infrared Spectrometer, a tool the mission is using to measure the lower atmosphere, was developed by Regents Professor Phil Christensen of ASU's School of Earth and Space Exploration and Christopher Edwards of Northern Arizona University's Department of Astronomy and Planetary Science.
-In the Christensen Research Group at ASU, scientists and researchers are bulding instruments on spacecraft to explore the geology and mineralogy of Mars and other bodies in space.
+Regents Professor, The College of Liberal Arts and Sciences The UAE's first Mars mission orbiter, Amal (which translates to hope), lifted off on July 14, 2020.
+The Emirates Mars Infrared Spectrometer, a tool the mission is using to measure the lower atmosphere, was developed by Christensen, a professor in the School of Earth and Space Exploration and Christopher Edwards of Northern Arizona University.
+In the Christensen research group at ASU, scientists and researchers are building instruments on spacecraft to explore the geology and mineralogy of Mars and other bodies in space.
 They also conduct research, create instruments and software, and provide mission support to NASA.
-In 2021, Christensen was awarded a two-year grant to support Khalifa University Laboratory for Atmospheric and Space Physics Postdoctoral Program - Emirates Mission to Mars.
+In 2021, Christensen was awarded a two-year grant to support Khalifa University of Science and Technology's Laboratory for Atmospheric and Space Physics Postdoctoral Program - Emirates Mission to Mars.
+Hasan Davulcu

-Cody Freisen